Post updated 21 April 2020.

 Quality: Ensure quality through fast customer feedback

 Agile marketing is about creating a process of continuous improvement of your marketing activity.
-Using uses data driven marketing to get a clear understanding of how the audience is engaging with the marketing messages your business is sending out.
+Using data driven marketing to get a clear understanding of how the audience is engaging with the marketing messages your business is sending out.
 And getting a clear understanding of how this engagement results in a profitable outcome for the business.

 The term customer journey is being increasingly used.
 It is used to describe a series of actions that a business wants a customer or prospect to follow to a specific outcome.

-The journey is made up of ‘customer touch points’, these are interactions between a business and the audience at a specific point.
+The customer journey is made up of ‘customer touch points’, these are interactions between a business and the audience at a specific point.

 The journey point could be specified by multitude of things; the first sign up, a purchase date, a reaction to a questionnaire, a visit to a specific webpage, a lack of activity, a customer lifetime value point being reached, and so on.